aa29zzjj/jerryh-online-portfolio/final-project-part-three.md

 Text here!

 # Changes made since Part II
-> Include few paragraphs that reflects on changes you made since the completion of Part II.

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|
 | The education rate visual may be misleading—it doesn’t include high school graduates. | Broaden the education rate definition to include high school graduates and adjust the visualization. |